venenux/alpine-wiki/tutorials/server-alpine-LAMP-php5-fast-forward.md

-# Linux + Apache2 + Mysql + Php
+# Linux + Apache2 + Mysql + Php5

 The recommendation its to use apache2 behind a reverse proxy setup, such like lighttpd or hiawatta servers.
-This version will only use PHP 8.0, for users with olders alpine from 3.8 use document [server-alpine-LAMP-php5-fast-forward.md](server-alpine-LAMP-php5-fast-forward.md) for php7 alpine from 3.12 use document [server-alpine-LAMP-php7-fast-forward.md](server-alpine-LAMP-php7-fast-forward.md)
+This version will only use PHP 5.6, for users with recents alpine like 3.12 use document [server-alpine-LAMP-php7-fast-forward.md](server-alpine-LAMP-php7-fast-forward.md) for php8 alpine up to 3.15 use document [server-alpine-LAMP-php8-fast-forward.md](server-alpine-LAMP-php8-fast-forward.md) for most moderd alpines up to 3.20 [server-alpine-LAMP-professional-fast-forward.md](server-alpine-LAMP-professional-fast-forward.md)

 * [1 - Apache2](#1-apache2)
     * [Apache2 Status special page](#apache2-status-special-page)